 Making the Merger

-To help ensure a smooth and structured approach to the acquisition process, SDI put together a dedicated integration team that is responsible for implementing the company’s oft-tested integration plan.
+To help assure a smooth and structured approach to the acquisition process, SDI put together a dedicated integration team that is responsible for implementing the company’s oft-tested integration plan.
 In advance of the close, the team identifies how best to combine personnel, functions and departments, along with a prioritized timeline for these areas once the acquisition was officially completed, Gupta explains.

 Merging company cultures is not a one-way street and not an instant fix.
 Upon close of the acquisition, SDI immediately presents as much information as possible to all legacy and new employees as part of its system to move forward with important action items and fully integrate the two companies.
-The process has its roots back in June 2012 when SDI closed a private investment with private equity firm LLR Partners to fund the firm’s growth through acquisitions and expansion into commercial markets.
+The process has its roots back in June 2012 when SDI closed a private investment with private equity firms LLR Partners to fund the firm’s growth through acquisitions and expansion into commercial markets.
 That growth continues on the fast track.

 “We don’t expect everything to happen overnight, but the key is to bring together the best of both worlds from the two companies, establishing universal practices and meshing the teams together,” Gupta says.
 “We are doing things ranging from establishing uniformity of HR policies and benefits to implementing sales best practices.”